felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 up its sleeve are:

 * their beautiful designs
+* the possibility to play in portable mode (Analogue Pocket)
-* the possibility to load games from actual cartridges instead of an SD card
+* the possibility to play games from actual cartridges
-* no setup required (though this is misleading, I'll get to that...)
+* no additional setup required to play cartridges (although a setup is required to play ROMs)

-But trust me, Analogue gets more mileage than anyone would expect from these (arguably) irrational advantages.
+Trust me, Analogue gets more mileage than anyone would expect from these (arguably) irrational advantages.

-The "FPGA wars" is very real between Analogue and MiSTer fans, though it is getting better.
+The "FPGA wars" is very real between Analogue and MiSTer fans, though it is getting better as the hype dies down.
 For an interesting read on the topic, I recommend [this well-written article from Ryan Houlihan](https://www.inputmag.com/gaming/is-analogue-evil) that summarizes the current state of things.
+Of course, the positive approach would be to say "we are living a golden age in retro gaming, let everyone enjoy their favorite way to play".
+While I totally agree with that sentiment in theory, I simply can't give a thumbs up on the majority of Analogue's products based on value alone when the MiSTer exists.

 ## Supported platforms